- What is Opening Days?

 5. What is the family's role in Opening Days?

 Parents and family members are encouraged to participate in a series of online programs offered throughout the summer to prepare for their student's on-campus arrival in late August.
-We will offer brief orientation sessions on the day you drop off your student on move-in day.
+We will also offer orientation sessions on the day you drop off your student on move-in day, which for most students will be Wednesday, August 21st.
+Families are also encouraged to attend Opening Convocation and the picnic lunch immediately following on Thursday, August 22nd.

-There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days “Passport to Salem” program on Friday, August 27, where students will be expected to bring spending money for activities such as admission to an event or eating out.
-The student meal plan starts at dinner on Tuesday, August 24.
+There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days “Passport to Salem” program on Friday, August 24, where students will be expected to bring spending money for activities such as admission to an event or eating out.
+The student dining plan starts at dinner on Wednesday, August 21st.

 Willamette University has a website for parents and family members that addresses frequently asked questions and is a hub for campus resources.
 You are also welcome to call the Office of Student Engagement & Leadership at 503-370-6463 or email us at email@example.com.
 We would love to help you!